 The reality is that this approach is like building a house without plans.
 It’s obvious what you need, it looks like every other house you have seen.
 Changes can be made, but never substantial and the result will be probably okay.
 If that is the aspiration of the presentation, it will probably be achieved.
 Turn off the computer.

 Creativity is what will change your audience, whether one is sharing a business plan or teaching on Hirschsprung Disease.
-The bare facts alone will hold little attention beyond five minute; a textbook is always more engaging.
+The bare facts alone will hold little attention beyond five minutes; a textbook is always more engaging.
 To change the mind of an audience one needs to consider their needs, their purpose in being in the hall and their reason to listen to you rather than any other source of information.
-Creativity does not happen through a key board.
+Creativity does not happen through a keyboard.
 Turn off the computer.

 This takes time, but nothing good happens without time.
 The computer has its place but your brain works much better looking for ideas without the additional task of looking for letters on the keyboard.
 For a big change in your p cubed value, turn off the computer.